hashicorp/terraform-provider-aws/website/docs/r/organizations_delegated_administrator.html.markdown

 The following arguments are supported:

 * `account_id` - (Required) The account ID number of the member account in the organization to register as a delegated administrator.
-* `service_principal` - The service principal of the AWS service for which you want to make the member account a delegated administrator.
+* `service_principal` - (Required) The service principal of the AWS service for which you want to make the member account a delegated administrator.

 ## Attributes Reference